Leadership as the Catalytic Force Behind Workforce Reengagement

 Our research shows that up to 80% of employees reside in this inactive space; this is where energy might be draining out.
 If you are trying to execute any change initiative—whether it’s a great new strategy, a sound vision, or a well-thought-out new plan—if 80% of your employees are inactive and lie waiting in the weeds to see what might happen next, change simply won’t happen.

 That is a dilemma.
 And, if that’s the case, what kind of leadership influences employees’ choices?
 We asked.
-We polled thousands of people in many global organisations, asking: “What would it take for you to stay engaged or get reengaged?”
+We polled thousands of people in many global organizations, asking: “What would it take for you to stay engaged or get reengaged?”
 The top response was: “A leader’s example.”

-If leaders can either act like faucets and pour energy into the organisation or act like drains and take energy out, what kind of leadership understands what it means to give energy rather than take it away?
+If leaders can either act like faucets and pour energy into the organization or act like drains and take energy out, what kind of leadership understands what it means to give energy rather than take it away?